 Disclosure & Liability

-The author(s) will retain all rights to the plan and the PowerPoint file regarding its use at all times prior to and following the competition (except as stated below).
-Due to the nature of the competition, we will not ask judges, reviewers, sponsors, staff or the audience to agree to or sign non-disclosure statements for any participant.
+The author(s) will retain all rights to the plan and to the PowerPoint file regarding their use at all times prior to and following the competition (except as stated below).
+Due to the nature of the competition, judges, reviewers, sponsors, staff or the audience will not be asked to agree to or sign non-disclosure statements for any participant.
 By participating in the competition, entrants agree that neither the host organizations nor members of the judging panel, sponsors nor their designate organizations, assume any liability whatsoever for any disclosures of business plan information which may be made (whether inadvertently or otherwise) by any judge, reviewer, staff member, audience member or other individual connected with, participating in, viewing, hearing, or receiving information from the competition.